-A wedding gown is such an important purchase: It may be the single most expensive piece of clothing a woman ever buys.
-And internet sites, especially international ones, dangle tempting photos of dreamy designs that a bride might never have seen in her local wedding salon.
+A wedding gown may be the single most expensive piece of clothing a woman ever buys.
+And internet sites, especially international ones, dangle tempting photos of dreamy designs that a bride won’t see in her local wedding salon.

-For other hazards to avoid on your big day, check out: “How to Avoid 5 Common Wedding Ripoffs.”
+For other hazards to avoid on your big day, check out: “How to Avoid 5 Common Wedding Rip-Offs.”

 Try not to hit a sour note by buying an instrument online.
-It can be tough to know exactly how your new instrument will sound without playing it first — most musicians will want to get a feel for a certain instrument before plunking down cold hard cash.
+It can be tough to know how your new instrument will sound without playing it first — most musicians will want to get a feel for a certain instrument before plunking down cold hard cash.

-If you are ordering online — and sometimes we just have to — order from a reputable, ideally local florist, not the cheapest available.
+If you are ordering online, choose a reputable, local florist.
 And note the size of the bouquet you’re looking at online.
-Many florists will show the largest, most expensive arrangement available, and if you order a smaller size, your recipient may receive a shrimpy looking handful of stems.
+Many florists show the largest, most expensive arrangement available — if you order a smaller size, your recipient may receive a shrimpy handful of stems.

 Choosing fruit and veggies is a hands-on, visual experience.
-It’s hard to tell an online shopper just what level of yellow you want in your bananas, or that you need one very ripe avocado, and another that will sit comfortably for a couple of days.
+It’s hard to tell an online shopper just what level of yellow you want in your bananas, or that you need one very ripe avocado and another that will sit comfortably for a couple of days.

-For more tips on lowering your food bill, check out: “The 27 Absolute Best Ways to Save on Food.”
+For more tips on lowering your food bill, check out “The 27 Absolute Best Ways to Save on Food.”

 But tap the brakes on that dream.
-At a minimum, you’ll want to touch, feel and drive the same model and make of the vehicle you want to purchase — it’s just too large a buy to make sight unseen.
+At a minimum, you’ll want to touch, feel and drive the same model and make of the vehicle you want to buy — it’s just too large a purchase to make sight unseen.
 Used cars can pose other problems: You’ll want a trusted mechanic to check one out for any problems.

 Here’s more on this topic: “8 Tips for Buying Your Next Car for Less.”